xXAZAXx/vision-based-adas-pothole-detection/README.md

 This project explores a vision-based Advanced Driver Assistance System (ADAS) pipeline for pothole detection and sparse environment mapping using a monocular camera.

-A custom-trained YOLOv8 model is used for real-time pothole detection, while camera motion is estimated using optical flow to visualize a vehicle or pedestrian trajectory.
+A custom-trained YOLOv8 model is used for real-time pothole detection, while camera motion is estimated using optical flow to visualize a vehicle or robot trajectory.
 The project also investigates sparse mapping using ORB-SLAM3.

 ---